 Adverse or Averse?

 - The match was postponed due to adverse political conditions.

-Here, adverse is an adjective which means unfavorable, undesirable.
+Here, adverse is an adjective that means unfavorable, undesirable.

 - They are not averse to public criticism.

-Here, averse is a verb which means opposed.
+Here, averse is a verb that means opposed.

 Advice or Advise?